reflectjs/reflectjs-doc/markdown/quick-start.md

 # ...
 START http://localhost:3002
 ```

-> <i class="bi-info-square-fill"></i> By using Reflect.js in a project we can customize it and add our own services and middleware to the server.
+> <i class="bi-info-square-fill"></i> When using Reflect.js in a project we can customize it and add our own services and middleware to the server.
 All options are documented in the [Server Reference](reference/server).

 ## Next steps